daltyboy11/uw-api-objc/README.md

 UWAPI* uwapi = [[UWAPI alloc] initWithApiKey:@"123456789"];
 ```

-By default, responses will be in json format, but you can choose between json and xml
+By default, responses will be in json format, but you can choose between json and xml.

 ```objective-c
 UWAPI* uwapi = [[UWAPI alloc] initWithApiKey:@"123456789" andFormat:ResponseFormatXml];